mn2007/cuboctahedral/README.md

 # cuboctahedral
 This is a python script for drawing a xyz file of a cuboctahedral cluster.
-You may create any size of a cluster.
+You may create any size of the cluster.

 ## Usage
 ```